 This is one of the significant concerns among seniors.
 Is the vaccine safe for any age group of people?
-Well, it is very safe for seniors.
-But children below 6 may have some complications.
-Thus, it is best not to give those children an Influenza shot.
+Well, it is safe for seniors.
+But there can be some mild side effects, like redness or swelling in the shot area or muscle ache, etc.

 Another common question is- can the flu vaccine give you flu again?
 The vaccine is designed to tackle the virus by creating antibodies in our bodies.
 So, it is absolutely impossible to get flu again after the vaccination.

 But, as mentioned already, the effectiveness of the virus will wear off faster for seniors.
 As a result, you may feel the vaccine stop working after 8-10 months.
 In that case, you will again have to get a flu shot.